Early Detection of Ovarian Cancer: Challenges, Hope, and the Path Forward

 Improved Survival Rates

 The numbers don’t lie.
 When ovarian cancer is caught at stage I, the five-year survival rate is over 90%.
-Early detection literally saves lives.
+Early detection literally saves lives and could reduce mortality by 10 to 30%

 This stark contrast in outcomes underscores the critical importance of catching ovarian cancer before it spreads.
 It’s not just about extending life; it’s about preserving the quality of life, reducing the need for aggressive treatments, and giving women the best possible chance at long-term survival.